-Top 5 Health Threats Women Face
+The Top 5 Health Threats Women Face

 Women do not have to be a victim of the brittle bone disease of osteoporosis.
 Walking around with back pain, becoming frail, or developing a hunched back, can be avoided when women and girls know what they can do to prevent it.

-Up to 44 million people in the U.S. have osteoporosis, and out of that number, at least 68% of those who develop it are women.
+Up to 44 million people in the U.S. have osteoporosis, and out of that number, at least 68 percent of those who develop it are women.
 It is never too late to keep bones strong and to avoid fractures.

 Osteoporosis is largely a preventable condition.
 Starting in childhood and through adolescence is when women can play a significant role in the development of their bones.
 The reason is our bodies build up most bone mass until age 30.
 Then new bone stops forming and the focus in on maintaining that bone mass.
 There are certain risk factors a woman will not be able to control – being female, small, thin-boned frame, ethnicity (white or Asian women at a greater risk).
 But there are several tools women can use to keep as much bone mass as possible – adequate calcium intake and vitamin D, avoiding smoking, avoid excessive drinking, and do weight-bearing activity.